melodyxnguyen/melodyxnguyen/README.md

 ## Contact

-Any questions or you'd like to work together?
-Feel free to reach out via [email](melody.nguyen@pace.edu) or connect on [LinkedIn](https://www.linkedin.com/in/melodyxnguyen/).
+Always feel free to reach me by email at melody.nguyen@pace.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/melodyxnguyen/).